 E-Wood can treat 150,000 to 180,000 tonnes of uncontaminated treated wood waste per year, whereby green energy is generated.
-By the end of 2022 it will be supplying electricity to the grid and steam to the surrounding port businesses.
+It supplies electricity to the grid and, if requested, steam to the surrounding port businesses.
 By using this wood waste as a raw material for the production of green energy, this facility fits in with Flanders’ sustainability goals.

 Update: New E-wood power station commissioned